 Don’t forget that while cinnamon tea has many wonderful benefits, you shouldn’t drink too much of it.
 For this reason, we recommend you talk with your doctor before you start the cinnamon tea regimen to be sure it’s going to complement any other medication or weight loss regimen you’re following.

-In some cases you should avoid consuming cinnamon because many of those wonderful properties can actually have negative effects on your health.
+In some cases, you should avoid consuming cinnamon because many of these wonderful properties can actually have negative effects on your health.

 Pregnancy and breast-feeding

-During pregnancy it’s important to avoid consuming cinnamon.
-It stimulates blood flow and can cause the uterus to contract.
+During pregnancy, it’s important to avoid consuming cinnamon.
+This is because it stimulates blood flow and can cause the uterus to contract.
 This can be detrimental to the fetus.
 Similarly, nursing mothers should avoid cinnamon tea because it can cause an allergy to develop in the baby.

 Avoid cinnamon if you have ulcers